DoESLiverpool/optimism/README.md

 ## Install

-NOTE: You'll need to be using `npm` version 7 or above for this to work.
+NOTE: You'll need to be using `npm` version 7 or above for this to work, **and** version 14 or *earlier* of NodeJS because `node-sass` does not support version 16 yet.

  1. Install the dependencies `npm install`
  1. Set up the database `npx knex migrate:latest` (or if there have been any changes to the database structure, this will run the migrations)